w3st3ry/guitte/LISEZMOI.md

 ## License and copyright

-Copyright © 2016 Valentin Pichard.
+Copyright © 2016 (see AUTHORS file).
 All rights reserved.

 Non-third party files are licensed under the LPRAB; terms and conditions can be found at: